Contents:

 Applying for a STEM degree apprenticeship is much like applying for a job.
 You will typically need to submit a CV and cover letter and may be invited to an interview.
 Check out our article about applying to STEM career opportunities for a CV template and support with this process.

 Opportunities are posted throughout the year, unlike university applications which occur once a year.
 Application cycles can differ between businesses, with some requiring applications several months in advance and others having shorter timelines.
-Be sure to check regularly and keep a calendar of key deadlines to ensure you don’t miss any.
+Check regularly and keep a calendar of key deadlines to ensure you don’t miss any.

 Graduate outcomes degree apprenticeships